top of page

 Depression is a heterogeneous disorder and is highly comorbid with other stress-related disorders like anxiety and PTSD.
 This might be due to shared trauma and stressful experiences that are strong predictors of these disorders.
 We are taking a transdiagnostic approach to understanding depression, focusing on symptomatologies and stressor histories (rather than the confounds of psychiatric diagnoses) and linking these to peripheral inflammatory, genetic and epigenetic biomarkers in an effort to inform more personalized treatments in the future.

-INTERGENERATIONAL TRAUMA AND RESILIENCE
+INTERGENERATIONAL STRESS AND RESILIENCE